OmneDAO/open_node/README.md

 1. **`setup_node.sh` script**: This script performs the necessary setup steps locally.
 It generates a unique node ID, calculates a port number, and updates the relevant configuration files.

-2. **README.md**: README.md: Updated to include instructions for running the setup script and starting the Docker container.
+2. **`entrypoint.sh` script**: This script is used in the Docker container to ensure all necessary steps are completed before running the node.
+It verifies class hashes to ensure the integrity of the codebase and initializes the node.

 By running the `setup_node.sh` script, users will be able to configure and run their node without needing administrative rights on the repository.